Start of 2021 League Matches

 All clubs are required to keep records of who has played each day and with whom for a period of 21 days to support NHS Track and Trace.
-It is recommended that the club display an NHS QR code so that participants can scan using a mobile device.
-(What if people don’t have smart phones and should it be mentioned here about booking systems?)
+It is recommended that the club display an NHS QR code if possible so that participants can scan using a mobile device.

 Changing, Toilets, Clubhouse’s